exakat/php-dictionary/dictionary/naming-conflict.ini.rst

 It may also lead to overwriting, when the last structure can overwrite the first one.
 This approach is often silently executed, leading to late surprises.
 This is the case with array indices, variables, methods in class hierarchies, or arguments (in older versions of PHP).

 Sometimes, PHP offers a mechanism to resolve conflicts.
 This is the case for methods in traits.

+Another solution to name conflict resolution is the grouping of values: the name o

 .. code-block:: php